Viral Assembly and Biological System Laboratory

 Ignacio Lara-Hernández

 Ignacio obtained his Ph.D. in Biomedical Sciences with Prof. Comas-Garcia.
-His thesis focused on understanding how the human respiratory syncytial virus modifies the mitochondria by thin-section TEM and how these alterations are related to the mechanism by which the virus escapes the immune response.
+His thesis focused on understanding how the human respiratory syncytial virus modifies mitochondria using thin-section TEM and on how these alterations relate to the mechanism by which the virus escapes the immune response.
 Now, he is part of a CICSaB-wide project that aims to detect human pathogenic viruses in water treatment plants by molecular biology and TEM.s

 Ph.D.
 Students